 In this semester-long sophomore writing course, students will be given the opportunity to hone the writing skills established during freshman year, while broadening students' exposure to the myriad styles and genres of writing.
 Emphasis will be placed on writing with clarity, voice, organization, purpose, and audience.
 Students will become familiar with writing as a process, with peer evaluations and revision an integral part of class time.
-PREREQUISITE: Accelerated English 9 or Department Approval.

-172 - RESEARCH AND PRESENTATION SKILLS 0.5 credit (DT)
+172 - RESEARCH AND PRESENTATION SKILLS | 0.5 credit

 This course prepares students for a variety of academic and formal situations in which presentations or public speaking is required.
 Students who intend on pursuing a career that will require an emphasis on professional communication, such as law, medicine, sales, or education would benefit from this class.
 Students, who feel self-conscious about their public speaking skills and are looking to improve before graduation, would greatly benefit from enrolling.
 Topics covered will include reducing speech anxiety, interviewing skills, conflict resolution, techniques of oral presentation, and tips for writing a college admissions essay.
-PREREQUISITE: Junior/Senior Course or Department Approval.

-171 - CONTEMPORARY LITERATURE | 0.5 credit (DT)
+171 - CONTEMPORARY LITERATURE | 0.5 credit

 Juniors and seniors who take this semester-long course will analyze contemporary fiction and apply myriad approaches to literary interpretation.
 Featured literature selections include Yann Martel's, Life of Pi and Anthony Burgess', A Clockwork Orange.
 Students will also be challenged to fine-tune their digital literacy by interpreting literature through audiovisual writing.
 Students will depict their close readings and critical analysis of texts through sound, lyrics, and fine art, ultimately devising a product that blends their visual and audio interpretations of the feeling and imagery of the text into a single product.
-PREREQUISITE: Junior/Senior Course or Department Approval.